geewynn/exchange_rate/README.md

 for example `ERROR - Failed to fetch data for tether.
 Status code: 429` because it's being rate limited.

+You can fix this by creating a demo account api key here- https://www.coingecko.com/en/developers/dashboard

 #### Pnl Calculation